single-cell-data/mams/specification.md

 **Field:** oid_header_delim
 **Value:** Character string
-**Description:** A character string denoting the delimiter that can be used to separate compound observation IDs in the header.
+**Description:** A character string denoting the delimiter that can be used to separate compound observation IDs.
 **Notes and considerations for implementation:** The recommended delimiter is a period (e.g. “.”).
 If this field is not included, then it will be assumed that the OID is not a compound ID.

 # Feature ID class

 **General description:** A feature_id is a character vector or combination of character vectors used to denote the unique ID of each feature.
 The number of elements in the vector(s) should be the same length as the number of features in the FOM.
 If multiple vectors, then the combination of elements across the vectors should be unique.

+**Field:** fid_header
+**Value:** Character string
+**Description:** Describes headers contained with the feature IDs.
+**Notes and considerations for implementation:**  For example if the matrix contains RNA expression data for cells, then this field can denote type of ID used (e.g. ENSEMBL).
+If the FID is a compound ID with multiple vectors, then this should be a vector of the same length, essentially representing the headers of the FID matrix.
+If the FID is a single-string compound ID, then this field should denote each component of the ID separated by the delim character.
+For example, if the ENSENBL ID and GENE SYMBOL are concatenated in the FID with the period used as a delimiter, then this field should be “ENSEMBL_ID.SYMBOL”.

+**Field:** fid_header_delim
+**Value:** Character string
+**Description:** A character string denoting the delimiter that can be used to separate compound feature IDs.
+**Notes and considerations for implementation:** The recommended delimiter is a period (e.g. “.”).
+If this field is not included, then it will be assumed that the FID is not a compound ID.

 # Observation Annotation Matrix (OAM)

 **General description:** OAM objects are matrices or data frames with the same number of observations as its corresponding `FOM`.
 It is used to store annotations and observation-level metadata such as quality control metrics (e.g. total counts), sample demographics (e.g. age, disease status), and analysis results (e.g. cluster labels, trajectory scores).